 You can read more about the decision in the press release here.

 Letters will be sent to all residents in the South Hams explaining the garden waste service changes in October.
 Further information will be available on this page shortly.

 What happens in the meantime?

 Please continue to sort your waste and recycling and put it out on your scheduled collection day and report any missed collections.
-The Council will continue to work with FCC Environment until the changeover, and to monitor the services closely.

 How do I report missed collections?

 Please continue to report missed collections using the online service.

 When will you be collecting food waste at the kerbside for residents without this service?

 For all residents still on the co-mingled weekly recycling collection (those who have the new containers and reusable sack but does not include food waste collections) or old style recycling sack collections (blue and clear sacks).